 Accepting and/or Denying Late Enrollment Permit Applications

-Permit applications submitted after the third (3rd) Friday of February for the following school year or any permit for the current school year, must be approved based on the “adjusted capacity” of the school.
+Permit applications submitted after the third (3rd) Friday of February for the following school year or any permit for the current school year must be determined by the “adjusted capacity” of the school.
 The adjusted capacity is the total number of students who could be served in a school if each teacher were to have a class size based on the staffing ratio for each grade level (§53G-6-401).
 Late enrollment permit acceptance is determined by the staffing ratio as follows:

-- Elementary schools use the student-to-teacher ratio for each grade level to determine if there is space available.
+- Elementary schools use the student to teacher ratio for each grade level to determine if there is space available.

-- Secondary schools use the student-to-teacher ratio for each core class within each grade level to determine if space is available.
+- Secondary schools use the student to teacher ratio for each core class within each grade level to determine if space is available.

 Schools must use the following standards for accepting and/or rejecting an application (§53G-6-403):